influxdata/telegraf/plugins/inputs/nfsclient/README.md

     - write_exe (integer, miliseconds) - The number of miliseconds it took to process the RPC WRITE operations.
     - write_rtt (integer, miliseconds) - The rount-trip time for RPC WRITE operations.

 In addition enabling `fullstat` will make many more metrics available.
-Please see the References for explanations of the the specific fields.
-See References for more details.

 #### Tags